Life, Physical, and Social Science Occupations

 Environmental scientists and specialists use their knowledge of the natural sciences to protect the environment and human health.
 They may clean up polluted areas, advise policymakers, or work with industry to reduce waste.

-Geographers study the Earth and its land, features, and inhabitants.
-They also examine phenomena such as political or cultural structures and study the physical and human geographic characteristics of regions ranging in scale from local to global.
+Geographers study the Earth and the distribution of its land, features, and inhabitants.
+They also examine political or cultural structures and study the physical and human geographic characteristics of regions ranging in scale from local to global.

 Geoscientists study the physical aspects of the Earth, such as its composition, structure, and processes, to learn about its past, present, and future.

-Historians research, analyze, interpret, and present the past by studying historical documents and sources.
+Historians research, analyze, interpret, and write about the past by studying historical documents and sources.

 Medical scientists conduct research aimed at improving overall human health.
 They often use clinical trials and other investigative methods to reach their findings.